 We made significant changes to our organizational structure over the past few years, including the reorganization of aspects of our European operations that was announced in February 2021.
+2021 and additional restructurings approved in 2023 and 2024.
 These changes may have unintended consequences, such as distraction of our management and employees, labor unrest, business disruption, disruption of supply, attrition of our workforce, inability to attract or retain key employees, and reduced employee morale or productivity.